 All town centre car parks (with the exception of Heathside car park) are barrier controlled.
 The system incorporates an automatic number plate recognition (ANPR) system which automatically opens the barriers to recognised permit holders’ vehicle registration numbers.
-Permit holders are also provided with a proximity card which can manually operate the barriers at your nominated car park.
+For Shoppers Car Parks, permit holders are also provided with a proximity card which can manually operate the barriers at your nominated car park.

-Your issued proximity card is a manual backup for the automatic number plate recognition (ANPR) system and should be used if:
+Your Shoppers Car Park proximity card is a manual backup for the automatic number plate recognition (ANPR) system and should be used if:

 - the ANPR system is not working for any reason

 - you are not using your notified vehicle or

 - you are a category of user where entry to the car park is restricted to card use only.

 If you need to gain access to your nominated car park using the proximity card, place it close to the proximity card symbol which is located on the entry and exit barrier machinery.
 Do not insert the card into the machine.

 Please note if your proximity card is not available at the time of entry, the daily car parking charge will need to be paid and we will not issue you with a refund.